 Change to waterfall.
 Hmmmm.
 Louder.
 There.
 Set to automatic upon exit.

-Between the rooftops in the distance and the bridge above, the sun peeks at her gold with warmth.
-She steps out into the quiet world outside, out into the mute masses.
+Between the rooftops in the distance and the bridge above, the sun peeks at her, gold with warmth.
+She steps out into the quiet world outside, out into the muted masses.
 Shhhhhhhhhh, her headphones, her messy hair, she drives her hands deep inside her coat pockets and takes a deep breath.
 Shhhhhhh, she dives into the dense shuffling crowd, shhhhhhhhpp, and much like the vacuum of air penetrating through a tight seal, the sound barrier of rushing water sharply shifts into the sound of a busy intersection.
 Rush hour: a subtle blend of distant conversations, heels and soles, pant swish, passing vehicles, wind displacement, as complex and as delicate as a familiar fragrance slowly maturing into auricular perfection.
-Counter-current, she weaves her way through the herd.
+Counter-current she weaves her way through the herd.
 Scarcely noticed, lost in thought.
-A dark hooded organic thread in a scarf of streaming code.
+A dark hooded organic thread in a curtain of streaming code.
 She always felt a simple, more serene loneliness when surrounded yet ignored.

 From her inside pocket, she withdraws a small anachronistic calculator and proceeds to type on it.
 The gadget beeps angrily once.
 Twice.
-She sighs and begins to type and swipe on a terminal screen mid-air with her gloved left hand.
+She sighs and begins to type and swipe on a terminal screen that appears mid-air with her gloved left hand.
 A few disks whir inside the little device as she drops it into the maintenance tunnel at her feet.
-There is a distant crash and a lever draws back from the grate.
+There is a distant crash and a latch draws back from the grate.
 Stealthily, she lifts the grate and steps into the tunnel disappearing through a cloud of steam.

-She so thoroughly enjoyed the company of the machinery for how tangible, how impermanent, for how meaningful its purpose, that she eventually came to remember every passage, every intersection, every shift in infrastructure, every broken rung and hanging wire.
+She so thoroughly enjoyed the company of the throbbing machinery for how tangible, how impermanent, for how mechanical and full of purpose, that she eventually came to remember every passage, every intersection, every shift in infrastructure, every shift in temperature every broken rung and hanging wire.
+Cyber114.
 A net of invisible sensors scans her as she crawls through a tiny opening.
-A huge expanse lays before her extending into unfathomable obscure reaches.
-She sits on her vantage point and draws a soggy day old sandwich from her bag.
-She takes small bites and looks on never not bewildered and excited to witness her playground bare.
-All this space allocated for further expansion, space enough for an entire world, a world she could architect to imperfection, where a single moment is more alive than an entire life of Happiness 5.
+Once on the other side, she stumbles out of a culvert onto a platform where, before her, a vast expanse lays extending into unfathomable obscure reaches.
+She sits on her vantage point and draws a soggy day-old sandwich from her bag.
+She takes small bites and looks on never not bewildered and excited to witness her playground so bare.
+All this space allocated for further expansion, space enough for an entire world, a world she could architect to imperfection.
+Where even a single moment is more alive than an entire life of Happiness 5.
 A dim crease in the underworld of the great city in the sky.

 She slips her other glove on and watches as her creation, her own diminished reality, gradually comes to life before her.
 The glow of the colourful city lights shimmer in the scratched glass of her goggles.
-Her feet dangle excitedly over the razors edge into nothingness.
+Her feet dangle excitedly over the razor’s edge into nothingness.
 Just then, a black cat leaps out of the darkness, takes a few tentative steps towards her and stretches glitching.
 She offers it a few chunks of her sandwich and pets it with her glove.